tresata/hackathonblr2023/README.md

 ## IMPORTANT INFORMATION

-* Please make sure you spread out on all the tables.
-You can login to the WeWork wifi. <wifi-details>
+* Please make sure you spread out around the ground floor.
+Make yourself comfortable. ('<br>')
-* Some more important information.

-## SLACK

-Please make sure you connect with your fellow hackers on [SLACK](https://join.slack.com/share/enQtNTM2OTEwMTI1MjQ4Mi0xMmVkMDMwZmQzNWRiMTliMmFmMzk3ZmY1MDBlYmI4ZDRkYTQ2ZDliNzM1ODYzMDI5N2QyMWQyYmNjNmVmZGFk).
-You can also ask any questions here on any of the available channels.

-## COMMUNITY

-Please make sure to join our community on [COMMUNITY](https://community.tresata.com/t/welcome-hackers/409)

-## Getting Started
+* You can use the wifi : WeWork Guest

 #### Server & Login

-Please use the below Login information.Feel free to reach out to us for any additional information.
+Please use the below Login information for trek.
+Feel free to reach out to us for any additional information.

-username : hackblr
+username : hackblr (`<br>`)
 password : Enrich_LIfe4

 Click on the link below to access the profiling using trek on tides:
 [TIDES](https://ingress.tresata.com/hackathonblr2023/tides)

+## SLACK

+Please make sure you connect with your fellow hackers and us on [SLACK](https://join.slack.com/share/enQtNTM2OTEwMTI1MjQ4Mi0xMmVkMDMwZmQzNWRiMTliMmFmMzk3ZmY1MDBlYmI4ZDRkYTQ2ZDliNzM1ODYzMDI5N2QyMWQyYmNjNmVmZGFk).
+Feel free to post your doubts here.

+## COMMUNITY

+Please make sure to join our community on [COMMUNITY](https://community.tresata.com/t/welcome-hackers/409) to know more about tresata and hackBLR2023.

 ## Tresata Software